Philadelphia Eagles vs. Washington Football Team NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Washington stats and trends

-- Washington has five wins against the spread in 15 games this year.
+- Washington has played 15 games, with five wins against the spread.

-- This year, the Football Team have just one ATS win in seven games as an underdog of 4.5 points or more.
+- The Football Team have been underdogs by 4.5 points or more seven times this season and covered the spread once.

-- Washington's games this year have eclipsed the over/under seven times in 15 opportunities (46.7%).
+- Washington has gone over the point total in 46.7% of its opportunities this season (seven times over 15 games with a set point total).

+- The Football Team average 19.8 points per game, comparable to the 21.2 the Eagles give up.

-- Washington is 3-2 against the spread and 4-1 overall when the team notches more than 21.2 points.
+- Washington is 3-2 against the spread and 4-1 overall when the team puts up more than 21.2 points.

 - The Football Team have turned the ball over 23 times this season, eight more turnovers than the Eagles have forced (15).